 The Classical Rule

-The Muhurta Chintamani, the Muhurta Martanda, and the Jyotisha Parijata all record this exception.
-The explanation given across most sources connects the exclusion to the nakshatra Abhijit's celestial position and its relationship with Budha (Mercury), the lord of Wednesday.
+Later muhurta practice and many Panchang traditions record this exception, often attributing it to Muhurta Chintamani and related muhurta literature.
+The explanation given across many traditional sources connects the exclusion to Abhijit's celestial position and to Budha (Mercury), the lord of Wednesday.

-Mercury's nakshatra Shravana sits immediately after Abhijit in the zodiacal order.
-On Wednesdays, the overlapping influence of Budha over the noon period is said to introduce a subtle instability into what is otherwise Abhijit's clean solar empowerment.
-The classical commentaries phrase this in various ways — some say Abhijit "loses its victory" on Budha's day, others say the combination of Budha's restless energy with the solar culmination produces an unsuitable mix for the decisive acts that Abhijit normally sanctions.
+Shravana, the Moon-ruled nakshatra, sits immediately after Abhijit in the zodiacal order.
+On Wednesdays, Budha's weekday lordship over the noon period is said to introduce a subtle instability into what is otherwise Abhijit's clean solar empowerment.
+Traditional commentaries phrase this in various ways: some say Abhijit "loses its victory" on Budha's day, while others treat Budha's restless energy and the solar culmination as an unsuitable mix for the decisive acts that Abhijit normally supports.

 Whatever the traditional reasoning, the practical rule is clear and consistent.
-On Wednesdays, look to other muhurta windows — Brahma muhurta, a favourable Choghadiya segment, or a nakshatra-specific muhurta — rather than relying on Abhijit.
+On Wednesdays, look to other muhurta windows such as Brahma muhurta, a favourable Choghadiya segment, or a nakshatra-specific muhurta rather than relying on Abhijit.
 The rest of the week, Abhijit stands on its own merit.

 Why This Exception Matters